Our vision:

 Questions?
 Call us at 360-728-2235.

 If you find a needle in a public place, do not pick it up.
-Call us at 360-728-2235 and we can send someone to retrieve it.
+Call us at 360-728-2235 or report it online and we can send someone to get it.

 Outdoor Burning

-Outdoor burning of natural vegetative wastes is allowed only in certain areas with a fire department permit.
+Outdoor burning of vegetative waste is not recommended and is only allowed in certain areas with a permit provided by a local fire department.
 Contact your local fire department before you burn.

 Pet Waste